-The 12th Founder Showcase Champion secured a $1 million seed round within one month of winning the event – and the round was led by Showcase Judge Jed Katz of JVP.
+The 12th Founder Showcase Champion secured a $1 million seed round within one month of winning the event – and has since raised in excess of $14m in total.

 Citybot, the itinerary planning travel app that won the Demo Table Competition, has raised $750,000, and was named a “Top 10 App at SXSW” by Laptop Magazine.

 The marketplace for connecting writers & publishers followed up by closing a small seed round, and securing top author, VC and entrepreneur Guy Kawasaki as an advisor.